FindoraNetwork/bs3/README.md

 Stateless storage has interface same as `BTreeMap`.

+If the data in the storage wants to be calculated correctly, it must be calculated from the first block to ensure that all transactions are executed in order.

 ### Stateful

 Stateful store's API is same as Stateless store, only add one API: